aneasystone/weekly-practice/library/topics/AIGC.md

 * [Lama Cleaner](https://github.com/Sanster/lama-cleaner) - Image inpainting tool powered by SOTA AI Model.
 Remove any unwanted object, defect, people from your pictures or erase and replace(powered by stable diffusion) any thing on your pictures.
 * [Segment Anything](https://github.com/facebookresearch/segment-anything)
 	* [kevmo314/magic-copy](https://github.com/kevmo314/magic-copy) - Magic Copy is a Chrome extension that uses Meta's Segment Anything Model to extract a foreground object from an image and copy it to the clipboard.
+* [danielgatis/rembg](https://github.com/danielgatis/rembg) - Rembg is a tool to remove images background

 ## 提示工程